contrast-zone/fractarchy-ide/README.md

 - static content pages creation platform
 - mind map planner
-- slide show composer
-- text processing toolkit
+- note taking manager
-- hierarchical data organizer
+- hierarchical data outliner
 - personal knowledge base keeper
-- multi-purpose documentation system
 - ...

 Fractarchy Note **is not suited** to be used for: